5 Facts Why Cheese Is Not Good For Your Health

 • 1 teaspoon Himalayan pink salt

-• 2 tablespoons fresh of your choice (optional)
+• 2 tablespoons fresh herbs of your choice (optional)

 Preparation